AnnaHellqvist/AnnaHellqvist/README.md

 💻 Tech favorites are JavaScript, React, Redux

-🎓 I have a M.Sc in Mechanical Engineering with a major in Product Developement.
+🎓 I have a M.Sc in Mechanical Engineering with a major in Product Development.

 🌱 I’m currently learning: Node.js, Express and MongoDB.